Break-Through-Tech/Swytch-2C-predicting-job-satisfaction-from-person-job-fit/Challenge-Project-Overview.md

 I will give unsolicited suggested guidance during these meetings.
 I am open to any and all questions.

  **Other ways to reach out to me with questions:**
-* [e.g., Your team's channel within Break Through Tech’s Discord space]
-* [e.g., Email; please copy your teammates and AI Studio Coach]
-* [e.g., Request a team check-in on Zoom]
+* jimt@swytch.careers,  jenna.hunte@breakthroughtech.org
-* [Note: I will aim to respond within 48 hours.
-Please reach out to your AI Studio Coach with urgent questions.]
+* Note: I will aim to respond within 48 hours.
+Please reach out to your AI Studio Coach with urgent questions.

-**Recommended free coding / collaboration tools**
-* MySQL
-* […]

 ---